Caso Avícola Villalobos

 Case Background

 The proceeding originated with Administradora de Restaurantes, S.A. (successor of Compañía Importadora La Perla, S.A.) filing a complaint against Lisa, S.A., seeking a judicial declaration that Lisa's right to collect dividends decreed at La Perla's annual general shareholders' meeting of May 28, 2013 had expired by prescription.
-In the first-instance ruling of August 4, 2023, the Eleventh Multi-Judge Civil Court of First Instance upheld the defective complaint exception, finding that the plaintiff failed to present the complete assembly minutes, lacked clarity in its claims, and did not justify the use of ordinary proceedings over the arbitration clause in its own bylaws.
-The First Chamber of the Court of Appeals confirmed this ruling on May 6, 2024, and subsequently rejected Administradora's motions for clarification and amplification on August 6, 2024.
+The Eleventh Multi-Judge Civil Court of First Instance, in its <doc id="gua-01161-2018-01334-2023-08-04-a" /> of August 4, 2023, upheld the defective complaint exception, finding that the plaintiff failed to present the complete assembly minutes, lacked clarity in its claims, and did not justify the use of ordinary proceedings over the arbitration clause in its own bylaws.
+The First Chamber of the Court of Appeals confirmed this decision in its <doc id="gua-01161-2018-01334-2024-05-06-a" /> of May 6, 2024, and subsequently rejected Administradora's motions for clarification and amplification in its <doc id="gua-01161-2018-01334-2024-08-06-a" /> of August 6, 2024.
 Administradora then filed a cassation appeal against the appellate ruling.

 Court's Analysis